 If you’re a shareholder, you want the company you own a part of to make lots of money.
 However if you’re a consumer, you’re more interested in getting good value for your dollar and actually receiving quality goods or service in exchange for your hard-earned money.
 If you’re an Allstate shareholder you might be happy to know that they are all about making money.
 On the other hand, Allstate policy holders – especially those who have tried to file a claim – are finding out the flip side of a company’s drive to bring home the cash.

-A recent article in the Herald Tribune detailed a decade-old practice of Allstate’s intended to keep profits high and payouts low.
+An article in the Herald Tribune detailed a decade-old practice of Allstate’s intended to keep profits high and payouts low.
 Think about it – what is the best way to make money if you’re in the insurance business?
 Simple – sell as many insurance policies as possible for a great price, then do everything you can to avoid paying out on claims.

 Basically what happens is this: Allstate does everything it can to force policyholders to accept reduced cash payouts, or it stalls and drags out the case in court – something many people just don’t have the time or resources to do.
 Effectively this means that many claimants with legitimate needs aren’t given enough money to cover their repairs, the cost of their injuries, and they’re made to feel like they’re a criminal instead of a victim.

 The One-Two Claim Knockout Punch